API Overview

 One use case for selection input is to provide data on cache availability.
 E.g. If you send {"edge-streamer-2-online": true} to the selection input API, you can create a routing condition eq('edge-streamer-online', true) to ensure that no traffic gets routed to the streamer if it’s offline.
 Note that sending the same key:value data to the selection input API will overwrite the previous value.

-There is a configurable limit to how many key:value items that can be injected into the router, see tuning parameter selection_input_item_limit under tuning configuration.
+There is a configurable limit to how many key:value items that can be injected into the router, see the tuning parameter

 REQUEST